kerisha/GuardianNotes/README.md

-# The Guardian (GuardianNotes) - Using AI and Pangea APIs
+# The Guardian - Using AI and Pangea APIs

 In this workflow, there are three applications working together to ensure the security and privacy of your confidential information.
 Let's dive into the function of each app:

-Web App: The web app is where you add, view, edit, and delete your confidential notes.
+Web App: The web app is where you add, view, edit, and delete your confidential data.
 It acts as the primary interface for managing your sensitive information.
-One of the key features of this app is its AI-powered webcam verification, which ensures that only authorized users can access the notes.
+One of the key features of this app is its AI-powered webcam verification, which ensures that only authorized users can access the data.
 This adds an extra layer of security, preventing unauthorized individuals from gaining access to your confidential data.

 Backend Notification App: This app comes into play when an unauthorized user attempts to access your confidential data.
 If the webcam verification fails to match the user's identity, the backend notification app is triggered.
 It swiftly sends out notifications to you through different channels, such as WhatsApp and Microsoft Teams.
 This real-time alert allows you to take immediate action and be aware of any potential security breaches.